richlamdev/ansible-desktop-ubuntu/README.md

 5. Amend main.yml file for roles of software desired.

-* Many of the third party packages are broken into separate roles, this was setup this way to allow convenient inclusion/exclusion of roles as needed by commenting/uncommenting roles in main.yml at the root level of the repo.
+* The majority of third party packages are separated into roles, this was setup this way to allow convenient inclusion/exclusion of roles as needed by commenting/uncommenting roles in main.yml at the root level of the repo.